thmosqueiro/ENose-Decorr_Humdt_Temp/README.md

 dataset = np.loadtxt('HT_Sensor_dataset.dat', skiprows=1)
 ```

 Then, variable metadata has all the metadata, and dataset has the actual recordings.
+Because file HT_Sensor_dataset.dat is 108MB, it may take a few seconds to load it (in an Intel i7 3.2GHz, it takes about 17 seconds).
 The time series of induction with a given id, say 17, you can use the following piece of code:

 ```
 id = 17.